YEAR LAUNCHED 2004

 2015 Wadadli Pen teamed up with the Cushion Club Reading Club for Kids to launch a Summer Reading Challenge

 2016 Wadadli Pen founder and coordinator Joanne C. Hillhouse, having put together a plan for the future of the Wadadli Youth Pen Prize as a year-round development programme with a strong foundation, began the process of moving it from a project and labour of love to a non-profit that she hopes will endure as an arts development institution well in to the future.
-She pulled a team (effectively a Wadadli Pen advisory and action board) together.
-This team consists of past and current Wadadli Pen annual Challenge partners Floree Whyte (who has worked with the programme as a judge since 2102) and Barbara Arrindell (who, as manager of the Best of Books, has effectively supported the programme from the beginning and more actively beyond being a patron since Best of Books started hosting the awards ceremony in 2011), and past Wadadli Pen winners Devra Thomas (who won in 2011) and Margaret Irish (who won the Teachers’ Prize in 2014 and the main/flash fiction prize in 2015).
-The work continues.
+She pulled a core team (effectively a Wadadli Pen advisory and action board) together.
+This core team consists of past and current Wadadli Pen annual Challenge partners Floree Whyte (who has worked with the programme as a judge since 2102) and Barbara Arrindell (who, as manager of the Best of Books, has effectively supported the programme from the beginning, 2004, and more actively beyond being a patron since Best of Books started hosting the awards ceremony in 2011), and past Wadadli Pen winners Devra Thomas (who won in 2011) and Margaret Irish (who won the Teachers’ Prize in 2014 and the main/flash fiction prize in 2015)

 In addition to local coverage of annual Challenge activities (much thanks to the local media), Wadadli Pen has picked up some regional and even international notice as well.
 Samples…